TCottier96/TCottier96.github.io/index.md

 <video src="https://user-images.githubusercontent.com/63759578/177465611-de15d317-fde6-46b5-842a-4843b4bafdde.mp4" autoplay loop='true' controls="controls" muted="muted" height="800" width="800">
 </video>

-**Explanation:** In this example, the rod always starts in the centre of the screen, at zero degrees, pointing straight upwards.
-Because of motion, you may see the rods starting position on a rightward angle in the direction of motion (clockwise).
+**Explanation:** In this example, the rod always starts positioned in the centre of the screen, at zero degrees, pointing straight upwards.
+Motion biases the starting position of the rod in its direction of motion, so its starting position is perceived to be displaced clockwise.

 Fröhlich, F.W.
 (1924). Über die Messung der Empfindungszeit. _Pflügers Arch, 202_, 566–572. https://doi.org/10.1007/BF01723521